Sevgi Çınar: Club career

 By October 2017, she transferred to the Istanbul-based club Ataşehir Belediyespor.

 Çınar took part at the 2018–19 UEFA Women's Champions League qualifying round.
 She played in all three matches of the qualification round, and scored one goal.

 In October 2018, she joined the recently to the Women's First League promoted club ALG Spor in Gaziantep.

-She was transferred by the 2018–19 Women's First League champion Beşiktaş J.K. to play in the 2019–20 UEFA Women's Champions League - Group 9 matches.
+She was transferred by the 2018–19 Women's First League champion Beşiktaş J.K. to play in the 2019–20 UEFA Women's Champions League – Group 9 matches.
 She scored one goal against the Armenian Alashkert.
 She could not play in the entire 2020-21 Turkcell Women's Football League season due to a cruciate ligament rupture on her left leg, she contracted during a national team camp before the beginning of the regular league season.
 She underwent a surgery late January 2021.
-Recovering from her injury, she appeared in a friendly match before the beginning of the 2021-22 Super League season.
-In December 2021, before the beginning of the 2021-22 Women's Super League, she underwent a surgery on her keft knee due to the repeated anterior cruciate ligament injury.
+Recovering from her injury, she appeared in a friendly match before the beginning of the 2021–22 Super League season.
+In December 2021, before the beginning of the 2021–22 Women's Super League, she underwent a surgery on her left knee due to the repeated anterior cruciate ligament injury.